April 15, 2019

 - The use of other server roles is prohibited.

 Read further to learn more about Hyper-V Core installation, configuration options, and potential use cases.
-We are also going to describe how NAKIVO’s Hyper-V Backup and Hyper-V Replication can help you protect your Hyper-V environment and simplify overall data protection management.
+We are also going to describe how NAKIVO’s backup software for Hyper-V can help you protect your virtual environment and simplify overall data protection management.

 What Is Hyper-V Server?